 - If your dog is around yelling and they randomly start sniffing.

-- If your home is extra noisy, or the kids are running around, and you notice your dog is shaking, (like they just had a bath and are trying to get the water off.) it’s a sign your dog could have anxious energy.
-It is called a wet dog shake, but they are not wet!
+- If your home is extra noisy, and you see your dog is shaking (like they just had a bath and trying to get the water off), it’s a sign your dog could have anxious energy.
+It is called a wet dog shake, but they are not wet.

 - If you have company over, or the kids have their friends for a playdate, and you notice your dog trembling when it’s not cold out.
 That’s a sign they are uncomfortable and stressed.